Timmeey86/CustomTrainingStatisticsPlugin/README.md

 # Goal Percentage Counter (Bakkesmod Plugin for Rocket League)

-This is a customizable plugin for https://www.bakkesmod.com/index.php which gathers statistics about your success during custom training:
+This is a highly customizable plugin for https://www.bakkesmod.com/index.php which can help you train for consistency in custom training.
+It does so by gathering statistics on the amount of attempts and shots you made, and displays various percentages.
+It is currently developed by [Timmeey86](https://github.com/Timmeey86) and [Brandon McBride](https://github.com/BrandonMcBride4).

 ![](./img/GoalPercentageCounterBanner.png)